oleksmaistrenko/notarandom.site/index.md

 layout: home
 ---

+# So what?

 Let's be honest: we all love food.
-On this page, I will save good diners, drive-Ins and dives, some restaurants and of course bars.
+On this page, I will save good diners, drive-ins and dives, some restaurants and of course bars.
 Just good ones (as a reminder for myself), not all the places I visit.